MinghoKwok/Demo_Optimization/README.md

 ### Parallel Ways

-Firstly, I optimized the demo by multi-thread ways.
+Firstly, I optimized the demo by parallel ways.

-(1)	Multiple Thread
+(1)	Multiple Threads

+It is easy to find that the progress of matching each line by regex in the ***for*** loop is so suitable to be implemented by multple threads, because each loop is independent to others.

 I implemented **match_regex_multiThread** function by creating threads by myself.
 I set 4 threads to match the strings.